gerry-obrien/Velib-Bike-Predictor/README.md

 Data files were too large to be uploaded.
 One file was generated using the Velib api and collecting all of the data for every velib station in Paris for a length of time.
 Weather data was then collected for the same window of time.
 Please see the final report for thourough details of the work done.

+Instead I have uploaded the code which was used to scrape the api.

 My work was primarily on the regression model evaluations but I also worked on the time series models (Prophet).